wareya/notes/offtopic/gammakit.md

 }
 ```

+This basically eliminates all of the bad things about switch statements and makes it possible to use them as a compact/better-structured version of if/else chains rather than exclusively relegating them to only doing things that would be done better with pattern-matching facilities (that gammakit does not have).

 #### With

 There are two forms of "with" in gammakit.
 The first is a loop over all extant instances of an object in the world, with instance scope access shenanigans.
 The second is a block run against a single instance, only with the instance scope access shenanigans.
 The second form requires an object type annotation; otherwise the compiler cannot know what variables the instance has when doing lexical scope things.